 Growing Investor Optimism on Stock Market Continues to Raise Red Flags

 What’s also worrisome is that the swing to overweight by the big guys comes at a time when other historically reliable contrarian sentiments indicators have trended to very optimistic.
 For instance, the Investors Intelligence survey of writers of investment newsletters shows bullish sentiment moved up to 53.8% from 50% the week before and 43.9% in late August.
-Bullish sentiment over 50% is a warning sign and over 55% calls for major defensive measures.
+Bullish sentiment over 50% is a warning sign.
+It is over 55% calls for major defensive measures.
 Bears were down slightly to 17% from 17.9% the previous time and 18.7% the two weeks before that.
 More bearish signals from a contrarian viewpoint?
-The bulls/bear spread widened to 36.8% from 32.1% , moving the indicator into the caution zone (see chart).
+The bulls/bear spread widened to 36.8% from 32.1%.
+This moved the indicator into the caution zone (see chart).
 In addition the percentage of these advisors predicting a correction moved to 29.2% from 32.1% the week before and 37.4% in late August.
 Anything below 30% is a warning sign.